AutoxingTech/axbot_restbook/docs/guides/first_move.md

 To move the robot, an initial pose must be given.

-As a common practice, mapping starts from the charger.
+As a common practice, mapping begins at the charger.
-So the initial pose of the robot(on charger) becomes origin of the map.
+Consequently, the initial pose of the robot (on the charger) becomes the origin of the map.

 ```bash
 curl -X POST \